perladvent/perldotcom/content/article/_pub_1999_09_topaz.md

 The secondary reason actually is new features.
 There are some features there where people say, "Yeah, I want that just cuz it's cool."
-First of all, dynamic loading of basic typesâand I'll give an example of that laterâthe basic concept is if you want to invent a new thing like a B-tree hash, you shouldn't have to modify the Perl core for that.
+First of all, dynamic loading of basic types—and I'll give an example of that later—the basic concept is if you want to invent a new thing like a B-tree hash, you shouldn't have to modify the Perl core for that.
 You should just be able to create an add-on that's dynamically loaded and inserts itself and then you'd be able to use it.